Chapter 4:

 “Nick’o relax!
 Your nose is bleeding!”
 Even Vernon warned, with genuine concern in his voice!

 “Nicolaus!”
 Amala flew rapidly after her co-worker, catching him just short of the ground!
 “Nicolaus!
 Nicolaus!
 Say something!
 Hey!”
-She screamed in fear, hoping for a response!
+She screamed and shuttered in fear, hoping for a response!

 Amala lacked the frame of mind at that time to do anything, and simply fell to the ground shielding Nicolaus tight in her arms!
-The tree crashed into the ground kicking up dirt and debris everywhere!
-“Oh shit…” Amala said in shock.
+The tree crashed to the ground kicking up clouds of dirt everywhere!
+“Oh no…” Amala said in shock.

-“Katie, Vergil, Harper!”
+“Katie!
+Vergil!
+Harper!”
 Through plumes of debris wafting upward, Vernon frantically dove into the dirt cloud!
-The man, nearly blind, desperately floated about, until he was met with what looked like black mannequin faces emerging from nowhere!
+The man, nearly blind, desperately floated about, until ending up face to face with a vantablack visage!
 “What?!”
 The shock caused Vernon to lose his balance and crash land!
-Black mannequins, as dark as night, no light reflecting off of them, laid awkwardly posed, piled into a spire.
+Black mannequins, as dark as night, no light reflecting off of them, laid awkwardly posed, and up piled into a pyramid.
 Their hands extended, hosting the tree up from the ground!
 The disturbing figures each possessed a singular blue, human-like eye staring blankly ahead.

-Off to the side of the pile sat Harper and Vergil, confused and scared.
+Off to the pile’s side sat Harper and Vergil, rattled.
 “Vernon, o-over here!”
 Vernon got back up and ran over to the boys as the tree slowly rolled down the mass of mannequins and to the ground.

 Part 3